HolyLab/BlockRegistrationScheduler.jl/README.md

 1. Choose good images for registration:
 I selected images that do not show evoked calcium activity.
 There are still spontaneous activity.

-2. Median or quantile filtering across time:
+2. Median or quantile filtering across time (temporal median/quantile filtering):
 This is to reduce noise and spontaneous activity.

 3. Replace too high intensity pixels with NaN:
 Sometimes, I observed high-intensity objects moving around tissue surface.
 While these things could be biologically important features, this is disastrous for registration.
-I ended up with replacing high intensity object (or pixels) with NaN.
+I ended up with replacing high intensity object (or pixels) with NaN. e.g) `img[img .> thresh] = NaN`

 4. Run test registration:
 I first registered a few sample image stacks, adjusting parameters.
 There might be good starting parameter values.
 The below are the parameters that I frequently play around.
 With the size of my image and the degree of warping, I initially chose parameters below: